 On July 2, 2021, the Company entered into an equity distribution agreement (the "2021 ATM Agreement") with JMP Securities LLC ("JMP") and RBC Capital Markets, LLC ("RBCCM") under which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock having an aggregate offering price of up to \$75.0 million through JMP and RBCCM as its sales agents.
 The issuance and sale, if any, of common stock by the Company under the 2021 ATM Agreement will be made pursuant to a registration statement on Form S-3.
 JMP and RBCCM may sell the common stock by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415 of the Securities Act of 1933, as amended.
-JMP and RBCCM will use commercially reasonable efforts to sell the common stock from time to time, based upon instructions from the Company (including any price, time or size limits or other customary parameters or conditions the Company may impose).
-The Company will pay JMP and RBCCM a commission equal to 3.0% in the aggregate of the gross sales proceeds of any common stock sold through JMP and RBCCM under the 2021 ATM Agreement.
-The Company filed a registration statement on Form S-3 covering the sale of the shares of its common stock up to \$350.0 million, \$75.0 million of which was allocated to the sales of the shares of common stock issuable under the 2021 ATM Agreement, which was declared effective on July 12, 2021.
-As of December 31, 2022 and 2021, no shares have been issued or sold under the 2021 ATM Agreement.
+JMP and RBCCM will use commercially reasonable efforts to sell the company will pay JMP and RBCCM a commission equal to 3.0% in the aggregate of the gross sales proceeds of any common stock sold through JMP and RBCCM under the 2021 ATM Agreement.
+The Company filed a registration statement on Form S-3 covering the sale of the shares of its common stock up to \$350.0 million, \$75.0 million of which was allocated to the sales of the shares of common stock up to \$350.0 million, \$75.0 million of which was declared effective on July 12, 2021.
+As of December 31, 2023 and 2022, no shares have been issued or sold under the 2021 ATM Agreement.